Travel disruptions in Europe

 Germany

 The extensive German rail network is under constant maintenance and expansion.
 The German national railway company, Deutsche Bahn (DB), dedicates an entire section of their website to delays, track works and passenger rights.
-Unfortunately, this information is only available in German - for the maintenance/engineering works, you can check this page, while their online timetables have real-time updates on train delays/cancellations.
+There is also a page dedicated to construction sites for Summer 2024.
+Unfortunately, this information is only available in German – for the maintenance/engineering works, you can check this page.
+For long-distance trains, check this page.
+Their online timetables have real-time updates on train delays/cancellations.

 Greece

-You can follow updates on international train times of the Greek railway network TrainOSE via this page.
+You can follow updates on domestic railway lines of the Greek rail network by TrainOSE via this page.

 Warning - disrupted international connections: